CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 2. Enter **Avg Order = DIVIDE([Sales], [Sales Orders])** in the formula bar.

-3. Click the **check mark** in the formula bar or click Enter button.
+3. Click the **check mark** in the formula bar or click the Enter button.

 4. Expand the Properties panel on the right.